Ladzi031/loginPage/README.md

-A simple linkedin login page 'lookalike'
+A simple linkedin login page "LookALike" with HTML and CSS only